 I highly recommend you visit Wonderground Gallery for some adorable artwork, Salt & Straw for some delicious ice cream, and Earl of Sandwich for a quick, inexpensive meal.

-No matter what your interests, you’ll be sure to find a store, restaurant, or kiosk that suits your interests.
+No matter what your interests are, you’ll be sure to find a store, restaurant, or kiosk that suits your interests.

 Downtown Disney is one of the most relaxing and fun places on Disney property, and you need to add it to your Disneyland itinerary!